omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - work computer currently has issues displaying video. it will display fine but the command window will show errors that "an established connection was aborted by the software in your host machine"
         - happened on home computer but not first time page/video was viewed. (idk whats going on)
+        - maybe this has to do with the video not being saved to cache properly
+                - pictures save to cache and get response 304 when viewed multiple times, the video is getting 200 everytime
 - currently slow to load metcons/workouts because it is not paginated and is loading all workouts in the database
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create some restriction where if the workoutinstance with that specific workout already exists for that user it just pulls that up.